paycoreio/docs/docs/products/hpp/guide/index.md

     This fetched status serves to mark the payment paid, trigger fulfilment and send out an email confirmation to the customer.

-## Make HPP your own

-### Customization

-HPP gives you the flexibility to adjust its look and feel to suit your brand and payment page.
-You can display your company's logo, use custom fonts and add some color to represent your brand's personality.
-Check out our [customization guide](/products/hpp/customization/) for more details.

-### Configuration options

-You'll find a list of all the possible configuration options, plus some examples, in our [HPP reference guide](/products/hpp/guide/).

 ## Integration methods